luisabreu102030/skin_cancer/README.md

     <img src="/readme_images/mosaic_skin_cancer.png">
 </div>

-According the exploration performed in the dataset metadata file, the dataset is comprised of 10015 images and 7 different indepent variables gives information about the dataset.
-There are 57 missing values on the independent variable Age, to replace this missing values a study about Age data distribution was made and since a clear symmetric data distribution is visible the Mean Age is used to fill the missing Age values.
+According to the exploration conducted in the dataset's metadata file, the dataset consists of 10015 images and 7 independent variables that provide information about the dataset.
+There are 57 missing values in the independent variable "Age."
+To replace these missing values, a study on the distribution of the Age data was conducted and, as a clear symmetrical distribution was visible, the mean Age was used to fill the missing Age values.

 <div align="center">
     <img src="/readme_images/age_boxplot.png">